 But the beauty of the thick syrup is that it’s so versatile—beyond the Middle East’s borders.
 It’s often compared to aged balsamic and can be used in some of the same recipes.
 Think vinaigrette with arugula and soft goat cheese or with figs. It can be used to add a sweet-tang to grilling sauces with chicken or mild fish.
 We’ve also seen mention of pouring it over vanilla ice cream.

 Pomegranate molasses is readily found at Middle Eastern grocers.
 Some brands contain lemon and sugar, but we prefer the ones from 100% pomegranate juice.
-Home cooks can also make their own by reducing pomegranate juice over high heat until it’s thick and coast the back of the spoon, notes Shafia.
+Home cooks can also make their own by reducing pomegranate juice over high heat until it’s thick and coats the back of the spoon, notes Shafia.

 September Recipes Include: